Bekworth History, Family Crest & Coats of Arms

 The ancestors of the name Bekworth date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence at Beckwith in the Yorkshire parish of Pannal, and it is from this location that the name Bekworth is derived.
 The distinguished name Bekworth is derived from the Old English word bece, which means beech, and the Old Norse word vior, which means wood.
 Thus the surname Bekworth indicates the proximity of the town to a grove of beech trees.
 The name of Beckwith is said to have been changed from Malbie in the 12th century.

 The surname Bekworth was first found in Yorkshire, where "most of the armigerous families of the name spring from, and Beckwith, a hamlet in the parish of Pannal, in that county, is probably the cradle of the race. "

-Important Dates for the Bekworth family
+Early History of the Bekworth family

 This web page shows only a small excerpt of our Bekworth research.
 Another 58 words (4 lines of text) are included under the topic Early Bekworth History in all our PDF Extended History products and printed products wherever possible.

 Bekworth has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bekworth have been found, including Beckwith, Beckworth, Beckworthe and others.

 Early Notables of the Bekworth family (pre 1700)